andrewkhun/post-install-config/README.md

 <h2>Configure Agents</h2>
 <p>
+Agents are given the access to the help desk in osTicket to respond, resolve, and update the status of tickets.
 To configure Agents or the ones who will be resolving the tickets, go to the Admin panel go to Agents -> Add New, and click on 'Add New Agent'.
 </p>
 <p>
 <img src="https://imgur.com/cKtoFdN.png" height="70%" width="70%" alt="osTicket"/>